marklchaves/cme-dev-style-guide/_docs/basics/01-writing-principles.html.md

 * **Speak truth.** Understand our place in our customers' lives.
 Avoid dramatic storytelling and grandiose claims.
 Focus on our real strengths.

-In order to achieve those goals, we make sure our content is:
+To reach those goals, we make sure our content is:

 * **Clear.** Understand the topic you’re writing about.
 Use simple words and sentences.